Clustered planarity testing revisited: Strong Hanani--Tutte for two-clustered graphs

 Let $G'=(\bigcup_{i=1}^k X'_i) \cup E(A,B)$.
 That is, $G'$ is a subgraph of $G$ that consists of all the cacti $X_i'$ and all edges between the two clusters.
 Let $\mathcal{D}'$ denote the drawing of $G'$ obtained from the initial independently even clustered drawing of $G$ by deleting the edges and vertices of $G$ not belonging to $G'$.
 Thus, $\mathcal{D}'$ is an independently even clustered drawing of $G'$.

 In what follows we process the cycles of $G'[A]$ and $G'[B]$ one by one.
 We will be modifying $G'$ and also the drawing $\mathcal{D}'$.
 We will maintain the property that every processed cycle is vertex-disjoint with all other cycles in $G'[A]$ and $G'[B]$, and every edge of every processed cycle is even in $\mathcal{D}'$.
+Initially, the property is met as no cycle is processed.
 Let $C$ denote an unprocessed cycle in $G'[A]$.
 For cycles in $G'[B]$, the procedure is analogous.
 We proceed in several steps.

-\paragraph{1) Correcting the rotations.} For every vertex $v$ of $C$, we redraw the edges incident with $v$ in a small neighborhood of $v$, and change the rotation at $v$, as follows~\cite{PSS06_removing}.
-If the two edges $e,f$ of $C$ incident with $v$ cross an odd number of times, we redraw one of them, say, $f$, so that they cross evenly.
-Next, we redraw every other edge incident with $v$ so that it crosses both $e$ and $f$ evenly; see Figure~\ref{obr_4_1_correcting_rotations}.
+\paragraph{1) Correcting the rotations.} For every vertex $v$ of $C$, we redraw the edges incident to $v$ in a small neighborhood of $v$, and change the rotation at $v$, as follows~\cite{PSS06_removing}.
+If the two edges $e,f$ of $C$ incident to $v$ cross an odd number of times, we redraw one of them, say, $f$, so that they cross evenly.
+Next, we redraw every other edge incident to $v$ so that it crosses both $e$ and $f$ evenly; see Figure~\ref{obr_4_1_correcting_rotations}.
 After we perform these modifications at every vertex of $C$, all the edges of $C$ are even.
-However, some pairs of edges incident with a vertex of $C$ may cross oddly; see Figure~\ref{obr_4_1_correcting_rotations} d).
+However, some pairs of edges incident to a vertex of $C$ may cross oddly; see Figure~\ref{obr_4_1_correcting_rotations} d).
 Moreover, no processed cycles have been affected since they are vertex-disjoint with $C$.

-\paragraph{2) Cleaning the ``inside''.} We two-color the connected components of the complement of $C$ in the plane so that two regions sharing a nontrivial part of their boundary receive opposite colors.
+\paragraph{2) Cleaning the ``inside''.} We two-color the connected components of $\mathbb{R}^2\setminus C$ so that two regions sharing a nontrivial part of their boundary receive opposite colors.
+The existence of such a coloring is a well-known fact; for example, one can color the points of $\mathbb{R}^2\setminus C$ using the parity of the winding number of $C$.
 We say that a point not lying on $C$ is ``outside'' of $C$ if it is contained in the region with the same color as the unbounded region.
 Otherwise, such a point is ``inside'' of $C$.